HearingTechnology/Verhulstetal2018Model/README.md

 Auditory-nerve responses, evoked potentials and hearing loss.
 *Hearing Research* 360, 55-75. (found in 'doc/' folder)

+This work received funding from the European Research Council (ERC) under the Horizon 2020 Research and Innovation Programme (grant agreement No 678120 RobSpear)

 The model code and interface was written by Alessandro Altoè and Sarah Verhulst (copyright 2012,2014,2015,2016,2018) and is licensed under the UGent acadamic license (see details in license file that is part of this repository).
 The Verhulstetal2018Model consists of the following files: tridiag.so, cochlea_utils.c, build.bat, build.sh, run_model2018.py, model2018.m, cochlear_model2017.py, inner_hair_cell2018.py, auditory_nerve2017.py, ic_cn2017.py, ExampleSimulation.m, ExampleAnalysis.m, the HI profiles in the Poles folder.

 #####################